-Zoom doesn’t need to be so awful.
-What the future of video chat could learn from the past
+We’re in a golden age of UX.
+Why is video chat still stuck in the ’90s?

 How did we get here?

 For most people it may seem that videoconferencing appeared in an instant.
 Crashing like a wave across every aspect of their personal and professional lives.
 What was once on the periphery—as a poor excuse for a meeting—is now the primary focus of our emotional lives.
 Yet, where is the innovation?
 As illustrated by the CU-SeeMe example, Zoom is riding the rails of a long history of user experience design.
-If we look back, we can also see the roots of a number of different false starts and neglected offfshoots of our online lives that might have set in motion a more interesting and satisfying trajectory for videoconferencing.
+If we look back, we can also see the roots of a number of different false starts and neglected offshoots of our online lives that might have set in motion a more interesting and satisfying trajectory for videoconferencing.
 People have been tinkering with video chat, social workspaces, and virtual reality for quite some time.
 How might we look to these roots (not just the obvious precedents like CU-SeeMe) for the seeds of a new and improved user experience?

 Virtual reality—second life (ca. 2003)